---

 The protocol:

-- MUST include `nonce` in the signing hash whenever it is present in the encoded `key_authorization`.
+- MUST include `witness` in the signing hash whenever it is present in the encoded `key_authorization`.

-- MUST NOT enforce ordering, monotonicity, or any other structural constraint on `nonce`.
-Nonces may be arbitrary 32-byte values chosen by the application.
+- MUST NOT enforce ordering, monotonicity, or any other structural constraint on `witness`.
+Witnesses may be arbitrary 32-byte values chosen by the application.

-- MUST NOT interpret the `nonce` value beyond uniqueness tracking.
+- MUST NOT interpret the `witness` value beyond checking whether it has been burned.

-A nonce-less authorization (field absent / `bytes32(0)`) is processed exactly as in pre-TIP-1053 behavior: no uniqueness check is performed, no state is written for nonce tracking, and the existing `keys[account][key_id]` permanence is the sole replay guard.
+A witness-less authorization (field absent) is processed exactly as in pre-TIP-1053 behavior: no witness check is performed, no witness event is emitted, and the existing `keys[account][key_id]` permanence is the sole replay guard.

 The field is invisible to existing precompile read paths that surface `KeyInfo`.
-A new read path MAY be added to query consumption status of a given `(account, nonce)` pair.
+A new read path MAY be added to query burn status of a given `(account, witness)` pair.

 ## Revocation

-An account holder can pre-emptively invalidate a signed-but-unsubmitted `key_authorization` by burning its nonce onchain.
-Burning is a no-op consumption: the protocol exposes a path that marks `(account, nonce)` as consumed without registering any key.
-Once the nonce is consumed, any later attempt to submit the original authorization with the same nonce reverts.
+An account holder can pre-emptively invalidate a signed-but-unsubmitted `key_authorization` by burning its witness onchain.
+Burning is a no-op state transition: the protocol exposes a path that marks `(account, witness)` as burned without registering any key.
+Once the witness is burned, any later attempt to submit the original authorization with the same witness reverts.

 This gives users and wallets a clean recovery primitive when: